Children Looked After in Contact with Youth Justice Services

 5.2 Looked After Reviews

 Going into custody is a significant change, and requires that, if a Looked After Review is not already due to take place, then one should be scheduled during the period that the young person is in custody.
 The usual minimum statutory timescales for Looked After Reviews apply thereafter.
-However, depending on the length of the young person's stay in custody, consideration should be given to undertaking a review within the last month before release to ensure that the Care Plan can be updated to meet his/her needs on release, particularly his/her placement.
+However, depending on the length of the young person's stay in custody, consideration should be given to undertaking a review within the last month before release to ensure that the Care Plan can be updated to meet the child’s needs on release, particularly their placement.

 5.3 Social Work Visits